ManageIQ/manageiq-documentation/api/overview/http.md

   - **401 Unauthorized** - The request requires user authentication.
 The response MUST include a *Authenticate* header field containing a challenge applicable to the requested resource.
-If the request include *Authenticate* header, then this HTTP status code might indicate that the current user is **not authorized** to perform given action or to access given resource.
+If the request includes an *Authenticate* header, then this HTTP status code might indicate that the current user is **not authorized** to perform given action or to access given resource.